wifinigel/wiperf/docs/README_WLANPi_Config.md

 This instruction paper assumes you are running Wiperf on a WLANPi on an image verison of v1.8.5 or later (which has Wiperf installed and avaiable as part of the image.)

-The Wiperf probe is activate via the front panel menu system (FPMS) of the WLANPi.
+The Wiperf probe is activated via the front panel menu system (FPMS) of the WLANPi.
 But, before flipping in to the Wiperf mode, a few configuration steps need to be completed:

 # Configuration File (config.ini)

-The operation of Wiperf is configured using the file '/home/wanpi/wiperf/conig.ini' This needs to be edited prior to entering Wiperf mode.
+The operation of Wiperf is configured using the file `'/home/wanpi/wiperf/config.ini'` This needs to be edited prior to entering Wiperf mode.

 Prior to the first use of Wiperf, the config.ini file does not exist in the requried WLANPi directory.
-However, a default template config file (config.default.ini) is supplied that can be used to create the config.ini file.
+However, a default template config file (`config.default.ini`) is supplied that can be used to create the `config.ini` file.
 Here is the suggested wokflow:

 Connect to the WLANPi, create a copy of the config template file and edit the newly created config (as the wlanpi user):